Creating Funnels

 Step 2: Add User and Segment Filters

-You also have the option of adding a segment filter to your funnels to filter out users in a particular segment to analyse your data with ease.
+You also have the option of adding a segment filter to your funnels to filter out users in a particular segment to analyze your data with ease.

 Step 3: Add Events as Steps to Build Funnel